poggit/support/faq.md

 Go to your plugin's project page.
 Find the build you want to release, then click "Release..." on the leftmost column, choose "Submit"/"Update".

+### What are the plugin submission rules?
+First, you should follow [PQRS](pqrs.md), which is about how you should write your plugin so that it won't have conflict with other plugins.
+These are good practices that you should follow even if you aren't releasing your plugin on Poggit.

+Second, before you submit your plugin, see [Poggit Submission Rules](submit-rules.md).

 ### Poggit CI has a stolen plugin
 Poggit CI does not host code; it only hosts phar built from code on GitHub.
 Please [contact GitHub to takedown the repos containing stolen code](https://help.github.com/articles/dmca-takedown-policy/).
 We will not take down Poggit CI projects unless they violate copyright.